-Having placed an asset in a layout, a user may want to change the rendition that is used.
-For example, the user may have created a layout with RGB images that formed the basis of a document for web use, while now a CMYK version of the same document is required for print.
+Having placed an asset in a layout, you may want to change the rendition that is used.
+For example, the layout forming the basis of a document for web use maybe have been created with RGB images, while now a CMYK version of the same document is required for print.

-By right-clicking the link and choosing Change Rendition... the user is presented with a context menu that contains all the processing profiles that are available for the archive where the asset originates.
-Choosing a rendition from the list causes FotoWeb to process the image accordingly and update the asset in the document.
+By right-clicking the link and choosing Change Rendition... a context menu appears containing all the processing profiles that are available for the archive where the asset originates.
+Choose a rendition from the list for FotoWeb to process the image accordingly and update the asset in the document.

 Locating the original asset in the FotoWare archive

 To locate the original asset in the FotoWare archive, right-click the asset and choose Reveal in FotoWeb...
-The default web browser will open the Asset Details page for that particular asset.
-You may be required to log in to FotoWare through the web browser - this depends on whether the site supports Single Sign-on or not.
+The default web browser will open the Asset Details page for the asset.
+You may be required to log in to FotoWare through the web browser depending on whether the site supports Single Sign-on or not.